Statistical Significance Calculator

 Statistical significance helps teams avoid making decisions based on random or misleading data.
 For example, without stat sig, a team might mistakenly believe that a slight increase in the conversion rate after a website update is meaningful when, in reality, it could be due to other external factors (like seasonality) or internal factors (like misreading the data).

 Stat sig also gives teams the confidence to act on data-driven insights with certainty.
-It can even guide more significant strategic decisions by providing reliable data.
+It can even guide more by providing reliable data.

 Without stat sig, teams might make decisions based on fluke data (or no data), increasing the likelihood of making risky decisions.
 However, with stat sig, you’re less likely to waste resources on ideas that won’t deliver consistent results over time.